marians/www.sendung.de/content/articles/2022-07-22-site-update/index.md

 - created using [Hugo](https://gohugo.io/) instead of Jekyll,
 - using a different [template/theme](https://github.com/apvarun/digital-garden-hugo-theme).

-I'm also [contributing](https://github.com/apvarun/digital-garden-hugo-theme/pulls?q=is%3Apr+author%3Amarians) as few additions to the Hugo theme.
+I'm also [contributing](https://github.com/apvarun/digital-garden-hugo-theme/pulls?q=is%3Apr+author%3Amarians) a few additions to the Hugo theme.